rosslu2/docker-react-/README.md

 # Small Blog Site Built and Deployed with:

-# Frontend and Content - next.js, Tailwind CCS, GraphQl, hygraph,
+# Frontend and Content - next.js, Tailwind CCS, GraphQl and hygraph (GraphCMS)

-# Deployment and Hosting - docker, nginx, github actions, AWS Elastic Beanstalk
+# Deployment and Hosting - docker, nginx, github actions and AWS Elastic Beanstalk